 Kuzo Dzangpo La!
 Hello from the Land of Happiness – Bhutan.
 With its gorgeous valleys, calming monasteries, bright colors and truly delightful people – it is not surprising to find Bhutan on almost everyone’s bucket list – even the ones who have been there at least once.
-I am already craving for another trip to this country.
+I am already craving another trip to this country.
 However, while I wait for that to happen. let me help the rest of you to plan yours with this Bhutan Travel Guide.

 Bhutan Travel Guide: Getting to Bhutan

 As an Indian, getting to Bhutan was quite easy.
 However, if you are a citizen of any country other than India, Bangladesh and Maldives, you will find it a little restrictive to get here.
-This is the case not just owing to the mode of travel to Bhutan but also, owing to their tourist requirements.
+This is the case not just owing to the mode of visit to Bhutan but also, owing to their tourist requirements.
 Let me first deal with the Mode of Travel and then, I will share all about Government Prescribed Tourist Packages for Foreigners

 - 1 Bhutan Travel Guide: Getting to Bhutan